INFN-NA/puppet-fts/REFERENCE.md

 Data type: `Boolean`

-(optional) Whether to grant privileges to the FTS and Root user or not on all databases.
-Defaults to true.
-In order to grant privileges, the MySQL database, the FTS Tables, and user must already exist and the MySQL root password must be provided.
+(optional) Whether to grant privileges to the FTS and root user on the database. defaults to true.
+In order to grant privileges, the MySQL database, the FTS Tables, and user must already exist and the MySQL root user and password must be provided.
+Correct privileges to the fts database for, at least, the fts user are neeed for the fts server to work.
+So, if the parameter is set to false, make sure to grant privilegs manually.

 Default value: `true`

+##### <a name="-fts--database--configure_admins"></a>`configure_admins`

+Data type: `Boolean`

+(optional) Whether to configure the FTS admins or not. defaults to true.
+In order to configure the admins, the MySQL database, the FTS Tables, and user must already exist.

+Default value: `true`

 ### <a name="fts--server"></a>`fts::server`

 }

+o n a CentOS machine, otherwise building the tables must be done manually or by running t he module on the database machine.

 #### Examples